Robot Dreams (film): Future

-In March 2024, during a screening in the Aero Theatre, director Pablo Berger expressed interest in making a sequel "involving Dog and Robot meeting up again for Thanksgiving with their respective partners" or a spin-off of the film:
+In March 2024, during a screening in the Aero Theatre, director Pablo Berger expressed interest in making a sequel "involving Dog and Robot meeting up with their respective friends for Thanksgiving" or a spin-off of the film:

 "I’ve thought about revisiting this world, maybe with a spin-off of some of the characters.
 A horror film with the bunnies, or Duck goes to Barcelona?
 But we’re in L.A., so someone could steal my idea." said Berger.